This issue brief was updated on November 19, 2020

 Randolph Bell, director, Global Energy Center, and Richard Morningstar chair for Global Energy Security

 Emerging market countries have their own challenges.
 This is especially true for the G20’s three Latin American members— Argentina, Brazil, and Mexico—as the region becomes a global COVID-19 hot spot.
 The region has already been hit by the collapse in the price of oil and commodities demand.
 Additionally, informal workers and informal economies are especially vulnerable to the economic impact of the pandemic, and this is also true for these countries.
 As a result, Argentina, Brazil, and Mexico are much more focused on these and other domestic challenges and less so on the G20 summit.
-But all three nations will want to use the G20 as a forum to attract future investment, especially from China whose purchase of raw materials has underpinned the finances of many Latin American countries.
+But all three nations will want to use the G20 as a forum to rally international support critical for upholding domestic pandemic response and post-COVID recovery.

 A multinational approach